naoufal/react-native-touch-id/README.md

 ```

 ## Errors
-There are various reasons why authenticating with Touch ID may fail.
-Whenever calling Touch ID authentication fails, `TouchID.authenticate` will return an error code representing the reason.
+There are various reasons why biomentric authentication may fail.
+When it does fails, `TouchID.authenticate` will return an error code representing the reason.

 Below is a list of error codes that can be returned: